SSENSE/node-cucumber-testrail-sync/README.md

 };
 ```

-Then you can run the `testrail-sync` command (or `./node_modules/.bin/testrail-sync` if it's not installer globally).
+Then you can run the `testrail-sync` command (or `./node_modules/.bin/testrail-sync` if it's not installed globally).